-The most direct way for wireless users to access the Metaverse at mobile edge networks is through VR broadcasting.
-These users accessing the 3D worlds via VR require data-oriented edge networks to provide high-performance guarantees of rate, reliability, and latency~\cite{bastug2017toward}.
-However, mobile edge networks' spectrum resources and the wireless devices' energy resources are limited, leading to challenging resource allocation problems for VR broadcast services.
-Performance analysis and optimization of VR broadcast services in the Metaverse requires a trade-off between multiple objectives and a shift from simple averaging to fine-grained analysis to address spurs, distribution, and quality of service (QoS) issues.
+In the Metaverse, the most direct way for wireless users to access the virtual worlds at mobile edge networks is through VR streaming.
+Edge servers are expected to stream VR content to users immersed in the Metaverse with high-performance guarantees in terms of rate, reliability, and latency~\cite{bastug2017toward}.
+However, spectrum resources of edge networks and wireless devices' energy resources are limited, leading to challenging resource allocation problems for VR streaming services.
+Performance analysis and optimization of VR streaming services in the Metaverse require a trade-off between multiple objectives and a shift from simple averaging to fine-grained analysis to address spurs, distribution, and quality of service (QoS) issues.
 For example, to address the spurs of heterogeneous users, mobile edge networks provide a variety of alternative VR transmission modes, allowing users to choose the service mode that best suits their needs.
 Meanwhile, users can dynamically decide the quality and utility of multimedia services based on their own demand and cost of distribution.
 Finally, the multimedia service providers in the mobile edge network dynamically adjust their 3D services and user field-of-view (FoV), i.e., the user attention window, prediction to maximize the utility of all Metaverse users in edge networks.
-Some recent research in~\cite{bennis2018ultrareliable, durisi2016toward} provides the first step toward building high-performance wireless networks to support next-generation Internet services.